 What is the impact of this change?

-There are worries that this treatment may become inaccessible, thereby damaging people who are vulnerable or who may not understand why this change has happened.
+There are worries that this treatment may become inaccessible, affecting people who are vulnerable or who may not understand why this change has happened.
 Additional support may be needed from the NHS to protect those who may struggle with hearing loss in the future, and who may need to be guided to the most appropriate department for their issues.

 What other options are available besides ear syringing?